sleepy-kittens-404/llm-finetuning-benchmark/ReadMe.md

 \* QLoRA's percentage isn't directly comparable to LoRA's — see the counting caveat below.

-**Headline result:** QLoRA on 5,000 samples was the best run overall — highest accuracy, *and* lowest VRAM of any 5,000-sample run — while training 99.7% fewer parameters than full fine-tuning.
+**Headline result:** QLoRA on 5,000 samples was the best run overall highest accuracy, *and* lowest VRAM of any 5,000-sample run, while training 99.7% fewer parameters than full fine-tuning.
 Full fine-tuning never won outright on accuracy and was consistently the most expensive method to run.